Merry Brandybuck: Fictional history

 Sketch map of the Shire.
-Merry came from Buckland, on the right of the map near the Old Forest.
+Merry came from Buckland, on the right of the map between the Brandywine River and the Old Forest.

 Meriadoc, a hobbit, known as Merry, was the only child of Saradoc Brandybuck, a Master of Buckland, and Esmeralda (née Took), the younger sister of Paladin Took II, making him a cousin to Paladin's son, his friend Pippin.
 His grandfather Rorimac Brandybuck's sister Primula was the mother of Frodo Baggins, the main protagonist of the book.
 Merry and Frodo were thus first cousins once removed.
 Hobbits of the Shire saw Bucklanders as "peculiar, half foreigners as it were"; the Bucklanders were the only hobbits comfortable with boats; and living next to the Old Forest, protected from it only by a high hedge, they locked their doors after dark, unlike hobbits in the Shire.

 Merry learned of the One Ring and its power of invisibility before Bilbo Baggins left the Shire.
 He guarded Bag End after Bilbo's party, protecting Frodo from unwanted guests.
 Merry was a force behind "the Conspiracy" of Sam, Pippin, Fredegar Bolger and himself to help Frodo.
 He assembled the company's packs and brought ponies.
 His shortcut through the Old Forest distanced them from the Black Riders, the Nazgûl, for a time.
 In the Barrow-downs, he is given his sword, a dagger forged in the kingdom of Arthedain.
 Arriving at Bree, Merry was not celebrating in the Prancing Pony when Frodo put on the Ring; he was outside taking a solitary walk, and was nearly overcome by a Nazgûl.
 At Rivendell, he was seen studying maps and plotting their path.
 Elrond reluctantly admitted him and Pippin to the Company of the Ring.

 Halted at the entrance to Moria, Merry asked Gandalf the meaning of the door inscription "Speak, friend, and enter".
 When Gandalf, having unsuccessfully tried many door-opening spells, discovered the true interpretation, he said "Merry, of all people, was on the right track".